Reference prior for Bayesian estimation of seismic fragility curves: Constructing the Jeffreys prior

 \subsection{Practical implementation}

-Section~\ref{sec:objprior} shows that the probability distribution of the IM is necessary to calculate the Fisher information matrix.
-Without loss of generality regarding the applicability of the methodology, we consider in the following the PGA as IM.
-In this work we use $10^5$ artificial seismic signals generated using the stochastic generator defined in \cite{Rezaeian2010} and implemented in~\cite{Sainct2020} from 97 real accelerograms selected in the European Strong Motion Database for $5.5 \leq \text{M} \leq 6.5$ and $\text{R} < 20$ km.
-Enrichment is not a necessity in the Bayesian framework -- especially if we have a sufficient number of real signals -- but it allows comparisons with the reference method of Monte-Carlo for simulation-based approaches as well as comparative studies of performance.
-Note that the synthetic signals have the same PGA distribution as the real ones, as shown in Figure ~\ref{fig:IM}.
+Section~\ref{sec:objprior} showed that knowing the probability distribution of the IM is required in order to calculate the Fisher information matrix.
+Without compromising on the general applicability of the methodology, let us consider in the following section the PGA as the IM. {Still, it is important to emphasize that this choice is purely illustrative and bears no consequence for the proposed methodology.} In this study, we used $10^5$ artificial seismic signals generated using the stochastic generator defined in \cite{Rezaeian2010} and implemented in~\cite{Sainct2020} from 97 real accelerograms selected in the European Strong Motion Database for $5.5 \leq \text{M} \leq 6.5$ and $\text{R} < 20$~km.
+The generation of seismic ground motions isn’t a necessity in the Bayesian framework (especially if a sufficient number of real signals are available), but it allows comparisons with the Monte-Carlo (MC) reference method for simulation-based approaches, as well as comparative studies of performance.
+Note that the artificial signals have the same PGA distribution as the real ones, as shown in Figure~\ref{fig:IM}.

-In practice, due to the use of Markov Chain Monte Carlo (MCMC) methods (see section~\ref{sec:BayesFram}) to sample the \emph{a posteriori} distribution, the prior must be evaluated (up to a multiplicative constant) many times in the calculations.
-Because of its computational complexity due to the integrals to be computed, we decided to perform evaluations of the prior on an experimental design based on a fine-mesh grid of $\Theta$ (here $[0,\infty)^2$) and to build an interpolated approximation of the Jeffreys prior from this design.
-This strategy is more suitable for our numerical applications and very tractable because the domain $\Theta$ is only two-dimensional.
-Figure~\ref{fig:jeff_prior} gives a plot of the Jeffreys prior.
-To be precise, $500\times500$ prior values have been computed for $\alpha\in[10^{-5},10]$ and $\beta\in[10^{-3},2]$.
-A linear interpolation has been processed from these.
+In practice, the use of Markov Chain Monte-Carlo (MCMC) methods (see Section~\ref{sec:BayesFram}) to sample the \emph{a posteriori} distribution means that the prior must be evaluated (up to a multiplicative constant) many times during the calculations.
+Considering the computational complexity stemming from the integrals that need to be calculated, it was decided to perform the evaluations of the prior on an experimental design based on a fine-mesh grid of $\Theta$ (here $[0,+\infty)^2$) and to build an interpolated approximation of the Jeffreys prior matching this design.
+This strategy is more suitable for our numerical applications and very tractable because $\Theta$ is a two-dimensional domain.
+Figure~\ref{fig:jeff_prior} shows a plot of the Jeffreys prior.
+To be precise, $500\times500$ prior values were computed for $\alpha\in[10^{-5},10]$ and $\beta\in[10^{-3},2]$ and then processed in order to obtain a linear interpolation.